nickseewald/rmSMARTSize/README.md

 Companion code for "Sample size considerations for comparing dynamic treatment regimens in a sequential multiple-assignment randomized trial with a continuous longitudinal outcome"

 ## File Descriptions
+- [sampleSize.R](sampleSize.R): Contains function to compute sample size for a SMART with a longitudinal outcome in which the primary aim is to compare two embedded DTRs.
-- [functions.R](functions.R): Helper functions for simulations.
-Contains sample size function, as well as functions used for parameter estimation.
+- [functions.R](functions.R): Helper functions for simulations and parameter estimation.
 - [generativeFunctions.R](generativeFunctions.R): Helper functions for data generation.
 - [generateSMART.R](generateSMART.R): Main function used to generate data from a SMART.
 - [simulateSMART.R](simulateSMART.R): Wrapper to generateSMART and helper functions to enable iterative data generation and parameter estimation.